jhill1/SEPwC/source/Revision_control_4.inc.rst

 .. code-block:: output

-    Cold and dry, but everything is my favourite colour The two moons may be a problem for werewolves
+    Cold and dry, but everything is my favourite colour The two moons may be a problem for satellites

 When we run ``git status`` now, it tells us that a file it already knows about has been modified: